lvwvm/flake9/README.rst

  Flake9
 ========

-Flake9 is a fork of Flake8 that supports reading configuration from a ``pyproject.toml`` file.
+Flake9 is a fork of Flake8 that supports reading configuration from a ``pyproject.toml`` file, because the authors of Flake8 are stubborn retards.

+In addition, because it's 2020, Python 2.7 support has been dropped.

 ========================
  Original Flake8 README